Soergel bimodules for universal Coxeter groups: The -colored Temperley-Lieb 2-category

 \begin{example} Note that $CM(\un{x},\un{x})$ always contains the identity crossingless matching $\1$, but may contain no others.
 For instance, if $s_i \ne s_{i+2}$ for all $i$, then there can be no cups or caps, and therefore $CM(\un{x},\un{x})$ only contains the identity. \end{example}

 \begin{example} When $n=1$ and $S=\{b\}$, the 2-category $\STL$ is very boring, having a unique 1-morphism $b$ with $\End(b)=\ZM[\d]$. \end{example}

 \begin{example} When $n=2$ and $S=\{r,b\}$, the 1-morphisms are alternating sequences $\un{x}=rbrb\ldots$.
 When $\un{x}$ and $\un{y}$ both begin with $r$, and have lengths $m+1$ and $k+1$ respectively, then $CM(\un{x},\un{y}) = CM(m,k)$.
 In fact, there is an equivalence of categories between the usual Temperley-Lieb category and the full subcategory of $\STL$ obtained by considering only 1-morphisms beginning with $r$.
-In many senses, the two-colored Temperley-Lieb category is more natural than the usual Temperley-Lieb category, because the representation theory of $\mathfrak{sl}_2$ is naturally $\ZM/2\ZM \cong \Lambda_{\textrm{wt}} / \Lambda_{\textrm{rt}}$ graded, into even and odd representations.
-For more on this, see \cite{EDihedral} and \cite{EQAGS}. \end{example}
+In many senses, the two-colored Temperley-Lieb category is more natural than the usual Temperley-Lieb category, because the representation theory of $\mathfrak{sl}_2$ is naturally $\ZM/2\ZM $ graded (even and odd representations), where we identify $\ZM/2\ZM $ with the quotient $\Lambda_{\textrm{wt}} / \Lambda_{\textrm{rt}}$ of the integral weight lattice by the root lattice.
+For more on this, see \cite{EQAGS}. \end{example}

 \begin{exercise} Conversely, let $S$ be arbitrary, and suppose that $\un{x}$ and $\un{y}$ begin with $r$ and have lengths $m+1$ and $k+1$ repsectively.
 Then one has an equality $CM(\un{x},\un{y}) = CM(m,k)$ if and only if both spaces are empty (i.e. $k+m$ is odd), or $\un{x}$ and $\un{y}$ both alternate between $r$ and another color $b$. \end{exercise}